jrnd-io/jr-kafka-connect-source/README.md

  - JR binary already installed on kafka connect container
  - JR source connector plugin installed on kafka connect container

-A JR connector job for template _net_device_ will be instantiated and produce a new random message to _net_device_ topic every 5 seconds.
+A JR connector job for template _net_device_ will be instantiated and produce 5 new random messages to _net_device_ topic every 5 seconds.

 ```
 {